Crypto69/webhooktesting/README.md

 # Async Weebhooks and Fastify

 Some sample application code to test Fastify and asynchrounous web hook handling and call back timing.
 Code simulates a webhook API call inbound.
 The main index.js app then in turn makes a number or async outbound HTTP Posts to simulated trading endpoint.
+Each end point will take a random amount of time between minDelay and maxDelay.

 ---
 ## Requirements